 How big is Iceberg A-23A?

-May 20, 2021: A new iceberg has taken the crown as the world’s biggest iceberg.
-Iceberg A-76 is about the size of the state of Rhode Island with an area of 1,667 square miles (4,320 square kilometers).
+May 20, 2021: A new iceberg temporarily took the crown as the world’s biggest iceberg.
+When it calved, Iceberg A-76 was about the size of the state of Rhode Island with an area of 1,667 square miles (4,320 square kilometers) and about 106 miles (170 kilometers in length) and 15.5 miles (25 kilometers) wide.

 As with previous icebergs in the area that have calved.
 A-76 gets its name from the quadrant in Antarctica where it was calved.
 Iceberg A-76 was calved from the western side of the Ronne Ice Shelf, located in the Weddell Sea, in Antarctica.